Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Synthetic Experiments

 For the two-objective setting, we additionally train single-objective GFlowNets separately for each of five fixed preference vectors.
 As shown in \cref{fig:scalarization_hypergrid_preference}, our mixing policy outperforms even these individually trained models. \cref{fig:hypergrid_hm_contrast_scalar} shows the qualitative results.
 Our mixing policy more accurately recovers the multi-modal structure of the true distribution, whereas MOGFN produces slightly blurred modes.

 \paragraph{Logical operators.} \cref{tab:hypergrid_composition} compares the ground-truth composition distributions with those induced by our mixing rule and baselines.
-Our mixing policy achieves comparable performance to the classifier-guided approach, with results varying across different composition types: our method outperforms on some compositions while the classifier-guided baseline performs better on others.
-Notably, our method achieves this competitive performance without requiring any additional training, whereas the classifier-guided approach requires training an auxiliary classifier for each new composition.
-Furthermore, our mixing policy consistently outperforms the simple ensemble baseline, demonstrating that the reaching probability weighting $u_i(\cdot)$ is essential for approximating target distributions under logical operators, not just scalarization.
+Our mixing policy performs comparably to the classifier-guided approach, with results varying across composition types: our method outperforms on some compositions while the classifier-guided baseline performs better on others.
+Notably, our method achieves this without any additional training, whereas the classifier-guided approach requires training a new auxiliary classifier for each set of objectives.
+Our mixing policy also improves over the ensemble baseline across all settings, indicating that the reaching probability $u_i(\cdot)$ provides a more refined weighting than uniform mixing of forward policies.

 \cref{fig:hypergrid_hm_contrast_composition} shows qualitative results of classifier-guided and our mixing policy.
 Both successfully achieve the intended behavior of each operator: concentrating probability mass on regions where both component distributions have high density for the harmonic mean, and isolating regions where only the first distribution dominates for contrast.